This page details bugs of Xenoblade Chronicles.

 Taking advantage of the imperfect solidity of the door, as well as the ability of the three active characters to push each other around if crowded, it is typically possible with a few minutes of effort to enter the second section early.

-While the above trick does not allow for skipping those early events (as the player will meet a spider web that is not passable with that same method), they can reach the floor above Vilia Lake, wait for a Pond Skeeter on the lower level to come sufficiently close to be tauntable, do so without starting the battle (which would disable jumping), lure him next to an one-way jump from the endgame section of the cave, and jump in place, hoping for the knockback from the monster's attacks to push them up.
+While the above trick does not allow for skipping those early events (as the player will meet a spider web that is not passable with that same method), they can reach the floor above Vilia Lake, wait for a Pond Skeeter on the lower level to come sufficiently close to be tauntable, do so without starting the battle (which would disable jumping), lure him next to a one-way jump from the endgame section of the cave, and jump in place, hoping for the knockback from the monster's attacks to push them up.

 The player will that way have access to the third section.
-Further, as the game does not spawn enemies in that area until it is unlocked, the player is free to almost fully explore it, claiming high-level Ether Crystals and the above-mentioned experience rewards before using the map to return to the first section of the cave and continuing normal gameplay.
+Further, as the game does not spawn enemies in that area until it is unlocked, the player is free to almost fully explore it, claiming high-level Ether Crystals and the aforementioned experience rewards before using the map to return to the first section of the cave and continuing normal gameplay.

 Note that this trick cannot be reasonably done later in the game (as the characters will be too strong to not defeat the Skeeter quickly) or during a section of the story where the player cannot warp.